 '''

-using System;

-using System.Data;

-using DBMotoPublic;

-using DBMotoScript;

-namespace DBRS

-{

-public class ReplicationScript : IReplicationScript

-{

 public override void Record onAfterMapping(DBMotoPublic.IRecord recSource,

 DBMotoPublic.IRecord recTarget, ref bool AbortRecord)

 {

 switch(recTarget.OperationType)

-{

 case enmOperationType.Insert:

 if (recTarget.GetValueAfter("SID") ==

 null)

 {

-'''

-'''

 recTarget.SetValueAfter("NAME",

 null);

 else

 {

 //UpdateSTUDENTFields

 (recTarget);

 break;

 case enmOperationType.Update:

 if (recTarget.GetValueAfter("SID") ==

 null)

-{

 recTarget.SetValueAfter("NAME",

 null);

 else if(recTarget.GetValueBefore("SID")

+'''

+'''

 == null)

 {

 //Field SID was null and now it

 has a value

 //UpdateSTUDENTFields

 (recTarget);

 else if(recTarget.GetValueBefore("SID")

 != recTarget.GetValueAfter("SID"))

 //Field SID has changed

+//UpdateSTUDENTFields

+(recTarget);

+break;

+}

+}

+}

+}

 '''

 - 8. Use IRecord methods to access values in the source and target records.
-Be sure to use only those methods which make sense for the operation type (INSERT, UPDATE or DELETE). - g.
+Be sure to use only those methods which make sense for the operation type (INSERT, UPDATE or DELETE). - 9.
 If you are using C#, to use a function already defined in a global script (or one of the predefined global script functions, precede the function name with "GlobalScript." to identify the class where the function is defined: